Inference Using SGLang

 INFO 2025-01-15 10:30:33 server.py:234] SGLang server is ready at http://0.0.0.0:30000

-• Due to various factors such as available HPU memory, model size, and input sequence length, the standard inference command may not always work for your model, potentially leading to OOM errors.
-The following steps help mitigate OOM errors:
+Out-of-memory (OOM) errors may occur due to factors such as available HPU memory, model size, or input sequence length.
+If the standard inference command fails, the following options can help mitigate OOM issues:

 Guidelines for Performance Tuning